 Watch a video version of the poem or listen to an audio version for some differentiation.
 The Simpsons did a version of The Raven, once, which gets student’s attention.
 It’s the Simpson’s, but it’s accurate to the text and includes images to help with understanding- and discuss if students agree with Bart’s commentary.
 Or read the poem dramatically for students to help them hear the increasing madness (bonus for really getting into it!)

 Tweet the poem!
 My students really enjoyed the “Raven Tweets” activity where they had to retell the poem in short ‘tweets’, like on Twitter.
 Then we discussed (or wrote, depending on the class) how that format affected the mood.
 It was part of ongoing discussion of media and literature.
+(This activity was so well-liked, I made a generic version to use with other texts.)

-Analyze the literary devices in the poem by putting them on sticky notes on the board.
+Analyze the poetic devices in the poem by putting them on sticky notes on the board.
 There are a number of literary devices used, giving lots of choices for sharing.
 Can also lead to discussion about the use of those devices.